 With respect to individual business risks, each division is responsible for taking the preventive measures necessary to minimize the frequency of risk issues and their impact when they do arise as part of its ordinary business activities.
 The divisions also prepare emergency measures to put in place when risk factors materialize.
+In addition, Nissan has established a system to comprehensively respond to business continuity risks by creating specialized department which deals with disasters and operational risks, to take prompt and coordinated responses when a crisis occurs.
 Nissan Group companies in Japan and overseas are strengthening communication to share basic processes and tools for risk management, as well as related information, throughout the Group.
+In line with the reorganization of management committees in each region where the Nissan Group operates starting in fiscal 2020, we are reassessing and restructuring risk management implementation and cooperation methods between regional management divisions and the Global Headquarters.